Schloss Hundshaupten: History

-In 1991, part of the estate was gifted by Gudila, Freifrau of Pölnitz to the county of Forchheim, including Hundshaupten Wildlife Park.
+During 1991, part of the estate was gifted by Gudila, Freifrau of Pölnitz to the county of Forchheim, including Hundshaupten Wildlife Park.

 Hieronymus Christopher Heinrich Freiherr von Pölnitz, great nephew and adoptive son of Götz Freiherr von Pölnitz and Gudila Freifrau von Pölnitz continue to live there.

 Meaning of the placename

 The meaning of the placename of Hundshaupten can no longer be explained with certainty today.
 There are several possibilities that have been suggested and compared by Dorothea Fastnacht.

 The names of the neighbouring villages of Hundshaupten and Hundsboden should be seen as connected.
 The suffix, '-haupten' probably refers to the hill spur on which, initially a castle and, later, the present schloss were built.
-By contrast the suffix, '-boden', suggests a level field of fertile soil on the plateau that was cleared in the High Middle Ages as part of the expansion of cultivated land.
-The prefix 'Hund-' probably refers to the owner of the clearance and the castle with the office of a Hunno (chief of a Hundertschaft).
-With the firm establishment of feudal lordship this office had become hereditary during the High Middle Ages and filled by local nobility.
+By contrast, the suffix, '-boden', suggests a level field of fertile soil on the plateau that was cleared in the High Middle Ages as part of the expansion of cultivated land.
+The prefix 'Hund-' probably refers to the owner of the clearance and the castle, with the office of a Hunno (chief of a Hundertschaft).
+With the firm establishment of feudal lordship, this office became hereditary during the High Middle Ages and filled by local nobility.
 Originally, during the Migration Era and in the Early Middle Ages the leader of a community of free farmers was called a Hunno.